OpenRiak/riak_kv/docs/RiakTheoryGuide.md

 Riak is designed to be eventually consistent, in that it is:

-- Permissive about accepting updates, ensuring data is stored securely on behalf of the application, even when the the current state of the data relative tot he update cannot be guaranteed;
+- Permissive about accepting updates, ensuring data is stored securely on behalf of the application, even when the current state of the data relative tot he update cannot be guaranteed;
   - either because some state may be in geographically diverse location where waiting for verification of present state would unacceptably increase latency,
   - or because availability of individual components has limited visibility of the current state.
 - Definitive that all changes will eventually be visible;